indico/indico/docs/source/installation/upgrade.rst

 Make sure that you have the latest 1.9.11 version installed and that you used ``indico db upgrade`` to have the most recent database structure.

-To upgrade to 2.0, follow the upgrade instructions in :ref:`upgrading-after-20`.
+To upgrade to 2.0, follow the upgrade instructions above.
 After successfully running the upgrade, use ``indico db reset_alembic`` to clear pre-2.0 database migration information, since all the old migration steps from the 1.9.x version line have been removed in 2.0.